 - Mobal: Suitable for newly arrived residents and expats.

-Tip: While cost is a big factor when choosing which Pocket WiFi provider to go with, consider the Pocket WiFi’s battery capacity too.
+Tip: While cost is a significant factor when choosing a Japan pocket WiFi provider, also consider the pocket WiFi’s battery capacity.
 The larger the number specified, the longer it will last.

 Sakura Mobile

-Sakura Mobile is an internet service provider to international visitors.
-In addition to short-term Pocket WiFi plans, it also has long-term plans.
+Sakura Mobile is an internet service provider for international visitors.
+In addition to short-term pocket WiFi plans, it also has long-term Japan pocket WiFi plans.

-All of Sakura Mobile’s Pocket Wifi Plans are for unlimited internet usage.
+All of Sakura Mobile pocket Wifi plans are for unlimited internet usage.
 Depending on the rental period, the per-day charges change.

 As Sakura Mobile uses NTT DoCoMo’s network, the reception is exceptional!